meltano/meltano/docs/src/docs/production.md

 ---
-metaTitle: How to deploy Meltano to production
+metaTitle: How to deploy Meltano in production
 description: Learn how to run Meltano pipelines in production
 sidebarDepth: 2
 ---

-# Deploying To Production
+# Deployment in Production

 Once you've [set up a Meltano project](/#meltano-init) and [run some pipelines](/#integration) on your local machine,